 Location and Facilities

-The Space of Culture is a multi-component cosmos that comprises a Roman theater in the heart of the Heliopolis University campus and can host up to 1,000 participants.
-There is also the theater hall that can accommodate up to 250 persons and the Averroes main hall for exhibitions and lectures.
-Furthermore, all of the three components of the Space of Culture are designed with a special emphasis on supporting visuals and acoustics and are equipped with a modern sound and light systems for elegant and captivating performances.
+The Space of Culture is a multi-component cosmos that comprises the Ibrahim Abouleish (Founder of Heliopolis University) Theater, a Roman theater in the heart of the Heliopolis University campus that can host up to 1,000 participants.
+There is also the Hoda Shaarawy Theater Hall that can accommodate up to 250 persons and the Ibn Rushd main hall for exhibitions and lectures for another 200 participants.
+Furthermore, all of the three components of the Space of Culture are designed with a special emphasis on supporting visuals and acoustics and are equipped with modern sound and light systems for elegant and captivating performances.